The D-Generation: Video and DVD releases

 Two "best of" videos were released: The Best of the Original D-Generation was released on ABC-video in 1996 and featured selected highlights from the two ABC series.

 A second video was released in 1997 called Degenocide: The Second Best of the Original D-Generation which featured additional material from the ABC series along with highlights from the Channel 7 specials including the highly popular Homicide spoofs.
 The latter video also featured bonus material including footage filmed on Super 8 by the group whilst at University, clips from the Channel-9 pilots, both of the Five-in-a-Row music videos, home-video footage of their 1991 stage show at Le Joke and clips from when the D-Generation were guest hosts on Countdown and Burke's Backyard.

 In 2004, both of the above videos were re-released on a single DVD The Best and Second Best of the D-Generation.

 Radio serial

-The D Generation breakfast show was a hugely successful radio program which ran for six years (19 May 1986-April 1992) on Melbourne's Triple M (originally EON FM).
+The D Generation breakfast show is a radio program which ran for six years, from 19 May 1986 to April 1992, on Melbourne's Triple M (originally EON FM).
 Highlights of the show were released on albums.